helenatxu/OpenGL-Solar-System/README.md

 or

-In the "Downloads" section in GitHub, you can download the executable for Mac OS.
+In the Downloads section in GitHub, you can download the executable for Mac OS.
 If you want to run the executable outside the project, I recommend to open a Terminal and go to the folder in which is the executable and the images, and run it with the command './SolarSystem'

 Otherwise the textures will not appear :/ Sorry about that.